 - 1. The provider performing the procedure is responsible for: - a.
-Obtaining and documenting consent to any procedure requiring informed consent beyond the Consent for Treatment. - b.
-Providing a history and physical exam (H&P) completed or countersigned by a physician that contains all of the legally required or policy required elements and the indications for the procedure, which are clearly stated.
+Obtaining and documenting consent to any procedure requiring informed consent beyond the Consent to Admission.

-- i.
-A H&P or clinic note performed within 30 days of the procedure may be utilized. - ii.
+- b.
+Providing an H&P completed or countersigned by a physician that contains all of the legally required or policy-required elements and the indications for the procedure, which are clearly stated. - i.
+An H&P or clinic note performed within 30 days of the procedure may be utilized. - ii.
 H&Ps from non-staff physicians are acceptable if they are countersigned by a privileged member of the Medical Staff. - iii.
-An electronic or durable, legible copy of the H&P must be filed in the patient's medical record, and the provider performing the procedure must review and sign or co-sign the H&P. By signing or co-signing the H&P, the Attending Provider attests to the accuracy of the H&P. - iv.
-An additional statement confirming the patient's status at the time of the procedure must be entered into the patient's medical record and signed by the Attending Provider if the H&P is completed prior to the day of the procedure. - v.
-In an emergency, when there is no time to complete a H&P, a note containing the pre-operative diagnosis and the reason for the emergency must be recorded by the Attending Physician or privileged designee prior to the procedure. - c.
-Completing a complete operative report within 24 hours of procedure which must include: - i.
-Name(s) of the provider performing the procedure and any assistant(s); - ii.
+An electronic or durable, legible copy of the H&P must be filed in the patient's medical record, and the provider performing the procedure must review the H&P and sign or co-sign.
+By signing or co-signing this document, the Attending Provider attests to the accuracy of the H&P. - iv.
+An additional statement confirming the patient's status at the time of the procedure must be entered into the medical record and signed by the Attending Provider if the H&P is completed prior to the day of the procedure. - v.
+In an emergency, when there is no time to complete an H&P, a note containing the preoperative diagnosis and the reason for the emergency must be recorded by the Attending Physician or privileged designee prior to the procedure. - c.
+Completing an operative report within 24 hours of procedure, which must include: - i.
+Name(s) of the provider(s) performing the procedure and any assistant(s); - ii.
 Findings; - iii.
 Procedure(s) performed; - iv.
 Estimated blood loss as indicated; - v.
 Whether or not any specimens were removed and their description; - vi.
 Complications; and - vii.
 Post-procedure diagnosis. - 2.
-If the operative report is not completed immediately, a post-procedure note which includes the elements set forth in Section B.1(c) must be completed. - 3.
-Operative documentation must be signed by the provider who performed the procedure. - 4.
+If the operative report is not completed immediately, a post-procedure note which includes the elements set forth in Section B.1.(c) must be completed. - 3.
+Operative documentation must be signed by the provider who performed the procedure and the surgeon of record. - 4.
 The anesthesia service or the provider administering the sedation is responsible for all aspects of sedation/anesthesia care, including: - a.
 Conducting a pre-sedation/pre-anesthesia assessment prior to the start of the sedation/anesthesia. - b.
 Discussing and documenting relevant sedation/anesthesia options and risks with the patient and/or family. - c.
 Developing and documenting the sedation/anesthesia plan. - d.
-Administering sedation/anesthesia and monitoring the physiological status according to hospital standards.
+Administering sedation/anesthesia and monitoring the physiological status according

-- e.
+- to hospital standards. - e.
 Continuing post-procedure assessment and monitoring as appropriate for the patient's sedation and physiological status with appropriate handoff. - f.
-Completing all required documentation in the patient's medical record as defined by Medical Staff and Hospital policy.
+Completing all required documentation in the patient record as defined by Medical Staff and Hospital policy.

-NOTE: Elements of this sedation/anesthesia must either be personally performed by a privileged physician or delegated to a qualified individual pursuant to hospital policy, but the physician must either be physically present or immediately available to assist the qualified delegate continuously until the patient has met criteria for post-anesthesia discharge according to hospital policy.
+NOTE: Elements of this sedation/anesthesia must either be personally performed by a privileged physician or delegated to a qualified individual pursuant to Hospital policy, but the physician must either be physically present or immediately available to assist the qualified delegate continuously until the patient has met criteria for discharge from a phase 1 recovery area according to Hospital policy.